What is Medicare Part B?

 Medicare Part B pays 80% of its approved rate for medically necessary services, not 100%.
 The remaining 20%, called Medicare Part B coinsurance, is your responsibility to pay.

 You also have an annual Medicare Part B deductible that you must pay before Medicare Part B pays anything on your claims.
-In 2022, your Medicare Part B deductible was $233.
+In 2023, the Medicare Part B deductible was $226.

 Unlike Part A, your Medicare Part B deductible is tied to a calendar year, not a benefit period.
 Therefore, your deductible starts over each year on Jan.
 1.

 The coverage gaps between the Medicare Part B payment and your Medicare Part B deductible and Medicare Part B coinsurance responsibility can add up quickly if you have a chronic health condition.
-Medicare Supplement Plans (Medigap plans) can bridge this coverage gap.
+Medicare Supplement Plans (Medigap plans) can help cover these expenses.

 Call to speak with a licensed insurance agent now.(888) 414-4547